SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-upload-documents-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.BulkDocumentUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.BulkDocumentUploader) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [Core.BulkDocumentUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.BulkDocumentUploader) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 Before you run the code sample, do the following: